kevinfrei/EMP/README.md

 ## Stuff to do

+### *In Progress*

+Migrate to Recoil.
+One of the two key authors is on my team, it supports React suspense, and I've been drooling over it for about a year.
+Now that it's been open-sourced, I'm going to switch from undux to recoil.

 ### Bugs
 * Handle audio files that don't fit my schema
   * Probably start with iTunes schema :/